Experimental Labs – B18 (@ Bovisa Campus)

 At the beginning of 2015, new labs have been inaugurated in the Bovisa Campus.
 Building B18 offers 3000 m2 of experimental area for radiochemistry, radiation protection, radiation measurements and instrumentation, testing of electronic devices and radiation monitors, including a bunker for irradiation.

-The labs will be used both for R&D activities and education & training.
+The labs are used both for R&D activities and education & training.

 Access to TRIGA Research Reactor (@ LENA lab)